The Scholars Programs at UMBC

 Meyerhoff Scholars

-Sherman STEM Teacher Scholars
+Sherman Teacher Scholars

 A program preparing teachers to thrive in urban, high-needs schools.
 Scholars in early childhood and elementary education prepare to be experts in teaching and integrating STEM subject areas, while secondary candidates become experts in teaching a STEM discipline.